Adolfo Guzmán: Television career

 In 1950 he made his debut as music director, pianist and arranger on Canal 6 (CMQ TV) shortly after the establishment of TV in Cuba.
 He worked in the TV Show "Álbum Musical Phillips" alongside Rafael Somavilla.
 In October 1952 he started giving music lessons in "Fin de Siglo y Ud.", accompanying singer Salvador Levy on piano.
 He later directed Orquesta CMBF Televisión (Canal 7) and became one of the first jingle composers in Cuba (together with Eduardo Saborit).
 Remaining in Cuba after the Revolution, in 1959 he founded the Coro Gigante de la CTC Nacional together with Isolina Carrillo, and on August 4, 1960, he became the president of the Instituto Cubano de Derechos Musicales ("Cuban Institute of Musical Rights"), a position he would hold until his death.
 Starting in 1961 and during the following 25 years, he appeared in "Álbum de Cuba" as music director alongside Esther Borja.
 He became heavily involved with the ICRT (Instituto Cubano de Radio y Televisión).

 Late music career

 After directing Orquesta Riverside between 1957 and 1962, Adolfo Guzmán recorded several sessions for EGREM (Pianoforte, split with Frank Emilio Flynn and Peruchín).
-Between 1966 and 1967 he directed the quartet Los Modernistas.
-Around this time he became the music director of the Teatro Musical.
+Between 1966 and 1967 he directed the quartet Los Modernistas, replacing Fernando Mulens.
+Around this time he also became the music director of the Teatro Musical.
 He conducted the ICRT orchestra in 1970, and he took part in the Festival Internacional de la Canción de Varadero in 1970 and Festival de Música Cubana in 1975, both held in Varadero, as jury member and music director.
 In 1975, he wrote the music for several TV shows: Ulises, Los Tres Mosqueteros and Los Insurgentes.